Projects

 FIRST Robotics

 In early college, I was the president of the UW/Roosevelt High School FIRST robotics team, a project that became my life for two years.
-Once each year's challenge was revealed, teams had six weeks to design and build a large (~6 x 4 ft) robot to solve that year's task, usually involving some sort of rapid obstacle navigation and object manipulation.
+Each year, teams had six weeks to design and build a 6 x 4 ft robot to solve a task involving obstacle navigation and object manipulation.
 Robots were subject to weight, size, parts, and budget constraints.
-At the end of the six weeks, all robots had to be crated and shipped to the competition.
+All robots were crated and shipped to the competition at the 6 week mark, regardless of state of completion.

-The project was run like a start-up.
 While the build cycle itself was only six weeks, the effort was year-round.
-Outside of the build process, I led our year-round operations, including recruiting team members, coordinating fundraising, getting everyone into the machine shop for manufacturing training, and coordinating training in video editing and 3D animation.
-The build and travel cost was around 55k per year, so I worked with a business school student who helped us write grant proposals and raise funds.
+Outside of the build period, I led recruiting team members and coordinating training in machine shop, video editing and 3D animation skills.
+The build and travel cost was around $55k per year, so I worked with a business school student who helped us write grant proposals and raise funds.

 The six week build was intense: we had to develop a strategy, build prototypes, decide on a final direction, manufacture all of the parts in the machine shop, program and wire the electronics (including an autonomous mode), and constantly test and debug.
 There were constant competing priorities; each subteam needed access to the robot to test or deploy their components, including the drivers, who needed to practice maneuvering it for the competion.
 On top of the main robot build, we had to create a website and produce 3D animations and videos of the robot for sub-competitions.

 My job was to lead the vision and strategic discussions, ensure that all of the subteams stayed aligned and that everyone had everything that they needed, make sure that each subteam was getting access to the robot at least for some time, manage budget, fight any fires that came up, and pitch in where needed.
 I was constantly brainstorming, problem solving, working in the machine shop, running around getting parts, solving conflicts, talking frustrated team members off a cliff, and finding alternate pathways.
-This was my first exposure to the world of startups, and I loved every moment of the intensity, rapid creativity and problem solving, nonstop action, and having to be everything everywhere all at once.
+I loved every moment of the intensity, rapid creativity and problem solving, nonstop action, and having to be everything everywhere all at once.

 After my second year, I co-authored and presented a paper on FIRST Robotics in the University Environment at the 2004 Hawaii International Conference on Education.